 One invaluable tool we are now able to use to assess our work is made possible through Athena Gives.
 We spent the better part of 2018 getting ready to “go live” with Electronic Medical Records (EMR) on March 4, 2019.
 In addition to her many talents, our medical director Dr. Susan Andrews is an internationally renowned expert on EMR’s, and she has been an amazing teacher and supporter in this work.
 EMR’s will allow us to serve individual patients more efficiently, and will provide useful data to improve community health

 We received a generous gift underwriting our annual medication costs from the Blue Cross/Blue Shield Charitable Trust.
 Through Americares and Anda Meds, we receive medication for free or at greatly reduced costs.
 The annual retail value of these meds is in the hundreds of thousands of dollars, but we pay a small fraction of that cost and the gift from BCBS goes a long way in covering those annual costs.

-We are grateful to the Phillips Foundation for its continued support, and we are also grateful for a generous gift to our endowment fund from Garrett and Lane Adams, honoring Norma Sparks.
+We are grateful to the Phillips Foundation and the Order of St. Lazarus for their continued support, and we are also thankful for a generous gift to our endowment fund from Garrett and Lane Adams, honoring Norma Sparks.